Unfortunately for music lovers, many types of ambient sounds can interfere with or even block out music coming from their headphones.

 While noise-canceling headphones do a good job distinguishing between the audio a wearer wants to hear and the background noise he or she wants to keep out, some people say that they compromise the sound quality to a small extent by muffling sounds.

 Despite the trade offs, some may never go back to normal headphones.
 That's because noise-cancelling headphones do more than reduce noise.
-For instance, you can even use noise-canceling headphones if you don't want to listen to another audio source but do want to cancel out background noise.
+For instance, you can even use noise-canceling headphones if you don't want to listen to music but just want to cancel out background noise.

 Passive noise cancelling headphones do not offer active noise-cancelling electronics.
 Instead, they achieve passive noise-reduction by physically covering the ears to help block out external noise.

-Most passive ones primarily offer an in-ear design that forms an acoustic seal to help block background noise and hence allow for increased fidelity of the desired audio at lower volumes.
+Most passive noise isolation headphones primarily have an in-ear design that forms an acoustic seal to help block background noise and hence allow for increased fidelity of the desired audio at lower volumes.

 Where noise isolating headphones physically try to block ambient noise with their seal against your ear, noise cancelling ones may do that too, but furthermore they also electronically cancel the actual unwanted sound waves.